barretg/hl1-anniversary-ap/README.md

 and long jump module shuffled).
 The bridge protocol and the data consistency between the two halves are covered by tests.

-The AngelScript plugin has **not yet been run in-game**.
+The AngelScript plugin has been tested in-game but requires further stress testing.
+Please ping @xLander in discord with any bugs.
-[docs/verification.md](docs/verification.md) lists what has been verified, and gives an ordered in-game checklist that calls out the two assumptions most likely to need adjusting.
+[docs/verification.md](docs/verification.md) lists what has been verified (but it's kinda outdated, haha), and gives an ordered in-game checklist that calls out the two assumptions most likely to need adjusting.